cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/ruby-cf.md

 Some important comments about Gems and Gemfiles:

 GEM list completeness - The proper way to interact with cloud foundry is to supply a complete Gemfile and then also run bundle package;bundle install each time you touch your Gemfile and prior to any vmc push or vmc update commands. **Your application MUST supply a Gemfile that specifies ALL required gems.**

-Gems that don’t work - **rmagick gem (current at rmagick-2.13.1) is not supported** out of the box.
-Rmagick requires [http://www.imagemagick.org/script/index.php](http://www.imagemagick.org/script/index.php) native library to be installed.

 The following Gemfile features are not supported -